denis-ev/VivumLab/README.md

 ## Summary

 Deploys web services to a server.
 Deployment is managed by Ansible, the services are managed by Docker.

-## Goals

-To make it easy for anyone to run their own services and own all their data in an easy and secure way, without the need of service or cloud providers.

 ## Features